mcc-us/bookkeeping/_posts/2024-01-28-trial-balance.md

 1. Enter the general ledger account names.

-2. Enter the ending balance of each account in either Debit or Credit column.
+2. Enter the ending balance of each account in Debit or Credit column.

-3. Total the Debit and Credit columns to prove that the trial balance is in balance.
+3. Total the Debit and Credit columns to determine IF trial balance is in balance.

-4. Compare the total debits with the total credits, **Net differences between debits & credits.**
+4. Net differences between debits & credits, and write in balance(s).

-5. Double underscore under each Trial Balance column to show that the work in that column is complete.
+5. Double underscore Trial Balance columns to show that the work in that column is complete.
+6. NOTE: Trial Balance has 4 new accounts:
+   1. Accumulated Depreciation-Equipment,
+   2. Supplies Expense,
+   3. Depreciation Expense-Equipment

 ## Notice that the trial balance has four new accounts: